dirkwhoffmann/tiara2600/Docs/Doxygen/pages/state.md

  @image html state.png

- The thread executes an infinite loop which periodically calls function vc64::Thread::execute.
+ The thread executes an infinite loop which periodically calls function tiara::Thread::execute.
 After each iteration, the thread is put to sleep to synchronize timing.

  ## Suspend / Resume